project-asgard/kronmult993/README.md

 It is fine-tuned for the needs of [ASGarD](https://github.com/project-asgard/asgard).
 In particular, we expect our inputs to be *col-major* square matrices.

+2 algorithms are implemented for comparison:
+- Origin algo;
+- algo 993, which is described here.

 # Theory

 We implement a variant of the backward version of algorithm 993 ([Algorithm 993: Efficient Computation with Kronecker Products](https://dl.acm.org/doi/abs/10.1145/3291041)), chosen to perform well on col-major matrices.